Arin-Gopakumar/ECS-Einstein-V4/README.md

 ## Overview

-This project utilizes a LEGO EV3 Mindstorms robot to perform object detection and classification using a deep learning model from Roboflow.
+This project utilizes a mechanical robot to perform object detection and classification using a deep-learning model from Roboflow.
 The robot can be controlled via a PS4 controller, and the system provides real-time video capture and processing.

 ## Features